sqlxpert/10-minute-aws-client-vpn/README.md

 ```

 Edit the subnet&nbsp;ID to match the ID of a subnet in the VPN's primary (or
 sole) Availability Zone.
-Do not alter `CURRENT_AWS_ACCOUNT` or
+There is no need to alter `CURRENT_AWS_ACCOUNT` or
-`CURRENT_AWS_REGION`, literal key names that will automatically be replaced
+`CURRENT_AWS_REGION`, literals that will automatically be replaced with an AWS
-with an AWS account number and a region code.
+account number and a region code.

 ### Installing with Terraform

 Terraform must have permission to:

-- Create, tag, update and delete IAM roles and their in-line policies
+- List, describe, get tags for, create, tag, update and delete IAM roles and
+  their in-line policies
 - List, describe, and get tags for, all of the resource types mentioned in
   [10-minute-aws-client-vpn-prereq.yaml](/10-minute-aws-client-vpn-prereq.yaml)
+  and any specific resources referenced in Terraform variables
 - Pass `CVpnPrereq-DeploymentRole-*` to CloudFormation

 Follow the